just-the-docs/just-the-docs/philosophy/PHILOSOPHY.md

 ## Our Purpose at Countable

-This is tough.
-In the way Google set out to organize the world's data, as opposed to just organizing the data, we want to solve the problem of information context.
-With more data available than ever, the problem becomes getting the right data at the right time.
+At Countable, we want to solve the problem of information context.
+With more data available than ever, the problem becomes getting the ideal information, presented a useful way, at the optimal time.

 To be less abstract, this typically manifests as:

   - Fixing feedback loops.
 Giving all stakeholders the right information at the right time to optimize decision making.
   - Involve customers and users in the system design and testing process.
+  - Our team members lead through example, and incrementally make improvements, using the successes as evidence to inspire compound improvements.

 Examples of how we embody this purpose: